Declutter Your Schedule-Get More Done In Less Time

 Delegating is an insider tip and one that will have you getting so much more done in a fraction of the time.
 By assigning a day for each priority task you remove the nagging in your head allowing you to work on the list with a completely focused mind.

-I don’t know about you, but there is nothing worse than beginning a project only to find it is taking longer than I had imagined.
+I don’t know about you, but there is nothing worse than beginning a project only to find it is taking longer than planned.
 This is just so frustrating to me and I am left with only three choices.

-2. Finish it another time and risk forgetting all about it.
+- Postpone it and risk forgetting about it.

 How to Prioritize Tasks on a To-Do List:

-Step #4 Make sure you actually finish before you check it done
+Step #4 finish before you check it done

 I have this friend we will call her Sally.
 She would always say things like.
 “My house is completely cleaned, I just need to dust.” or “I have all of my holiday shopping done, except for my Husband.” or “We are completely debt-free, except for one small credit card.”